-This is a password protected system, used by members of the Safeguarding Team and named Pastoral Team Staff to record agreed, referred incidents by other school staff as a Child Protection referral (niggle notes on SRNB).
+This is a password protected system, used by members of the Safeguarding Team and named Pastoral Team Staff to record agreed, referred incidents by other school staff as a Child Protection / welfare referral (niggle notes on SAFEGUARDING NOTICE BOARD).
 Users automatically alert named staff who acknowledge reading of the information.
 Additional documents, records of meetings etc. are attached.
 Agencies involved are logged.
-Further details are in CPOMS information booklet and can be explained by K. Pilkington (Safeguarding Team).
+Further details and can be explained by members of the safeguarding team.